 6. Nadi Shodhana Pranayama.

 Also known as “alternate nostril breathing,” this simple yogic breathing technique is powerfully balancing to Vata (and all doshas!), anxiety, restless thoughts, exhaustion, an over-sensitive nervous system, and so much more.
 Practicing Nadi Shodhana for 10-15 rounds each morning, and again in the evening, will have profound effects on establishing balance in your life.
-Click here for a full list of health benefits and instructions on Nadi Shodhana.

 7. Do not skip meals.

 Skipping meals is never a good thing, but is especially harmful to Vata types and Vata imbalances.
 Eating three healthy meals a day at proper times is crucial for reducing Vata after it has been increased.
 Skipping meals will inevitably lead to anxiety, spaciness, dizziness, low energy, depletion, restless thoughts, sleep issues, and other Vata disorders.